raphaelramosds/cluster/README.md

 - MongoDB
 - PostgreSQL

 > **WARNING.** Learn [How to setup a replica set on MongoDB](https://www.mongodb.com/docs/v6.2/tutorial/deploy-replica-set-with-keyfile-access-control/), so Debezium can monitor MongoDB collections.
-It's importantes because Docker compose will search for a keyfile on the mongodb directory
+It's extremely important because Docker compose will search for a keyfile on the MongoDB directory

 ## How to run